aiidateam/aiida-tutorials/docs/sections/running_processes/basics.md

 SSSP/1.1/PBE/efficiency              pseudo.family.sssp         85
 :::

-You can see above that the AiiDAlab cluster already comes with
+The list of pseudopotential families might differ for you, depending on where you are running the tutorial.

 ::::{note}

-If you are using the Quantum Mobile virtual machine, you will need to install the `SSSP` [pseudopotentials][pseudopotentials].
+If you do not see any pseudopotential families in the list, you will need to install the `SSSP` [pseudopotentials][pseudopotentials].
 Luckily, doing it with `aiida-pseudo` is easy!
 All you need to do is run: